|

 Northwest Indiana by TopSpot4U

 If you can't find Prancer, it's safe to assume he's tucked himself into bed.
 Some days, Prancer is simply too comfortable to get out of bed.
-He deserves to be spoiled, he's earned it.
+He deserves to be spoiled — he's earned it.

 Prancer has been in his foster home for 6 months now, partly due to his age and his breed.
-Although he's 11 years old, Prancer has a clean bill of health from the veterinary clinic.....wear you find them in animal print scrub tops.
+Although he's 11 years old, Prancer has a clean bill of health from the veterinary clinic… where you find them in animal print scrub tops.
 He's on a joint supplement to help with arthritis.
 He's fully vetted, up to date on vaccines, neutered, and has pristine lab work.
 Prancer likes short walks if the weather is nice, he enjoys car rides to Starbucks, and he LOVES snuggling with his foster mom.

 If we can find him a home, it makes room for another dog to be saved.